stella-project/stella-server/README.md

 ## License

 `stella-server` is licensed under the [GNU GPLv3 license](https://github.com/stella-project/stella-server/blob/master/LICENSE).
-If you modify `stella-search` in any way, please link back to this repository.
+If you modify `stella-server` in any way, please link back to this repository.